AlexeyPechnikov/gis-snippets/README.md

 ## Spatial data processing in PostgreSQL/PostGIS

-Usually we use raster data processing whch is fast and well-optimized due to a defined data grid.
+Usually we use raster data processing which is fast and well-optimized due to a defined data grid.
-Nevertheless, there are lots of cases when we require for sparse/irregular/multicale data processing.
+Nevertheless, there are lots of cases when we require for sparse/irregular/multi-scale data processing.
 It can be done different ways and the PostgreSQL/PostGIS engine for data processing is powerful and helpful.

  * [Spheroid](Spheroid) based spatial data processing for irregular data.